 Petrol mowers – 2-stroke and 4-stroke engines

-Petrol mowers are versatile but need servicing and outside storage.
-Choose special 4-stroke engines (made by Honda) for slopes; any 4-stroke for level ground.
+The range of petrol lawnmowers is vast.
+They are versatile but need servicing and outside storage.
+Choose special 4-stroke engines (e.g. made by Honda) for slopes; any 4-stroke for level ground.
 Why?
 Well, unlike 4-stroke car engines that have an oil pump, small engines for mowers do not.
 So an ordinary 4-stroke mower engine will not be lubricated sufficiently if used on slopes, so the engine will be damaged.
 2-stroke engines are fuelled by a petrol/oil mix, which solves the problem, but legislation covering emissions has been the death knell of 2-stroke lawnmowers in the UK (in fact the whole of the EU).